-A student teacher is basically like being in an apprentice program where you get hands on learning and experience prior to becoming a full-fledged teacher.
+Being a student teacher is essentially like being in an apprentice program, where you get hands-on experience prior to becoming a full-fledged teacher.
 We asked five professors and education faculty members what tips they would offer to new student teachers, in order to help them get the most out of their experience: